garrandall/popular-music-data/tracks/hot-mama-trace-adkins.md

 You wanna?

-Well, I know sometimes you think that all you really are, Is the woman with the kids an' the groceries in the car.
+Well, I know sometimes you think that all you really are, Is the woman with the kids and the groceries in the car.
-An' you worry about your hips an' you worry about your age.
+An' you worry about your hips and you worry about your age.
 Meanwhile I'm tryin' to catch the breath you take away.
-Oh, an' believe me, you still do.
+Oh, and believe me, you still do.
 Baby, all I see, when I look at you,

 Is one hot mama;